FieserKiller/EATON_MINI_UPS_SMARTIFIER/README.md

 ## Support my work
 If you have some SATs to spare: 153HHsR9gZdiDTUgzSZks4uuU141zKcsSe

-If you prefer a fancy Lightning tip jar: https://coinos.io/Fiesel
+If you prefer a fancy Lightning address for your tipping needs: thosebetty84@walletofsatoshi.coom

 Thanks a lot, your appreciation is what drives me!